User guide v2.x

 Bool

-When checked, enable the step to convert to PDF.
+When checked, enables the step to convert to PDF.

 Change document name